deuxfleurs-org/garage/doc/book/reference-manual/configuration.md

 the node, even in the case of a NAT: the NAT should be configured to forward the external port number to the same internal port nubmer.
 This means that if you have several nodes running behind a NAT, they should each use a different RPC port number.

+#### `rpc_bind_outgoing` {#rpc_bind_outgoing} (since v0.9.2)

+If enabled, pre-bind all sockets for outgoing connections to the same IP address used for listening (the IP address specified in `rpc_bind_addr`) before trying to connect to remote nodes.
+This can be necessary if a node has multiple IP addresses, but only one is allowed or able to reach the other nodes, for instance due to firewall rules or specific routing configuration.

+Disabled by default.

 #### `rpc_public_addr` {#rpc_public_addr}